pgRouting/pgrouting/src/contraction/doc/contraction.rst

 :ref:`pgr_contractGraph`

-Contracting a graph becomes a crucial operation when talking about big graphs like the graphs involved in routing across cities, countries, continents or the whole world.
+Graph Contraction, when talking about big graphs, like the road graphs, or electric networks, can be used to speed up, some graph algorithms.

 The contraction level and contraction operations can become very complex, as the complexity of the graphs grows.